 “And just as they had converged, they pulled away in opposite directions slowly, sluggishly lest they call attention to themselves, not rushing to leave the scene of the crime, though it was a difficult task not to explode adrenaline all over the place.
 They had to silence the forcefulness of their delight, hesitating to acknowledge one another’s glances.
 They strolled away in separate directions, carrying the flakes of metallic paint, bluish palms, the color of yams on their hands, barely containing their collective sense of invincibility.
 Whatever laughter or disbelief, whatever overblown nerves Ermila had suppressed, now raised her spirit to the point that her steps felt buoyant and she felt an enormous craving for adventure.”

-These are the lines which make the novel not just a reflection on childhood, but a dream through the thin space between the actuality and imagination which comprise it, like the gravity that separates us from the stars only physically, but not in our fantasies.
-And they are the micro-histories and maybe even sub-atomic histories that Viramontes unravels with such mastery for a novel so gorgeous it contains something for everyone no matter which side of history they may stand on.
+These are the lines which make the novel not just a reflection on childhood, but a dream through the thin space between actuality and imagination, like the gravity that separates us from the stars only physically, but not in our fantasies.
+And they are the micro-histories and maybe even sub-atomic histories that Viramontes unravels with such mastery for a novel so gorgeous it contains something for everyone.
 What is the best literature, after all, if not an expression for the whole world and all of humanity to observe together, opposite of one another, and more.
 In Ben, whose character haunts the novel’s trajectory more than engaging with it directly, any reader who’s ever felt a tinge of uncertainty at simply “going with the flow” will relate:

 “Thank you, he said.
 Being late for class, Ben said he’d better get going because seats became scarce in his Intro Soc class.
 But the young woman shouted to his back, A gift for you, hermano.
 And then ran up to him, removed her beret and placed it on his head.
 And at that instance when he looked directly into her eyes, Ben would’ve given his life to walk upright without hobbling, to push his chest out, to brave the mental eye of the tornado and be absorbed by something larger.
 The woman cocked her head to read his stunned expression, and he turned to mask it.
 His leg plagued him like his fear.
 He resisted being lifted up into a gathering mass of swirling political storms.
 He refused to be clearly defined as Chicano, and for that, he refused to belong to a fluid movement, joining her, joining them, joining other Chicanos to become a part, to become a whole and not just stay forever in between.”